soondragon/soondragon/README.md

 **Data & Infrastructure**
 Kafka · Redis · RabbitMQ · PostgreSQL · Supabase · Docker · AWS · Vercel · PM2 · Nginx

-## How I Work

-I do not treat a local build, HTTP 200 response, or a running process as completion.
-I validate the full path across the user interface, API, worker or scheduler, persisted data, runtime identity, and deployed environment.

 ---

 *Open to platform, backend, data, AI, and transaction-system engineering opportunities.*